Category:

 What risks should I consider when hiring an AI UX agency?

-The biggest risk is choosing an agency without production AI experience, which leads to interfaces that look polished but fail when the model behaves unexpectedly.
+The biggest risk when hiring an AI UX agency is choosing one without production AI experience, which leads to interfaces that look polished but fail when the model behaves unexpectedly.
 Other risks include agencies that treat AI as a visual layer over a conventional backend, lack of uncertainty handling in the design, and failure to design human-AI handoff paths.
 These problems surface after deployment and are expensive to fix.

 Can a traditional UX agency handle AI interface design?